ZihaoChen0319/Stroke-Lesion-Segmentation-UNet/README.md

 ```

 ## Data
+* The whole dataset is not provided here.
-* Data used here comes from [sub-acute ischemic stroke lesion segmentation challenge (SISS), Ischemic Stroke Lesion Segmentation Challenge (ISLES) 2015](http://www.isles-challenge.org/ISLES2015/).
-The dataset is not provided here. which is recommended for you to register by yourself.
+* Data used in this project comes from [sub-acute ischemic stroke lesion segmentation challenge (SISS), Ischemic Stroke Lesion Segmentation Challenge (ISLES) 2015](http://www.isles-challenge.org/ISLES2015/).
-* This project process data by transforming them to 2D slices, normalizing and saveing them in `./data/`, which contributes a lot to training speed.
+* Data is processed by transforming them to 2D slices, normalizing and saving them in `./data/`, which contributes a lot to training speed.
 * `./data/` and `./raw_data/` show examples of data structure.

 ## Train and test